 - is showing signs of dehydration – such as nappies that are not very wet, sunken eyes, and no tears when they're crying

-If you or your child have a weakened immune system and have had contact with someone with roseola, speak to a GP.
-It can be serious
+Speak to a GP if you or your child has a weakened immune system and has had contact with someone with roseola.
+It can be serious.